Many people consume caffeine, but is it actually good for you or bad for you? This information may help you get a better idea of the bigger picture.

 When I drink coffee, I almost always get jittery, I feel a weird nervous feeling for no reason, I feel shaky, I move faster (but with a stressed feeling behind it), I sometimes get a random eye twitch, I sweat more (and unfortunately it smells more than usual sweat), I run to the bathroom more, and coffee causes me to have to clear my throat a lot due to some increase in phlegm I’m guessing.
 Many times I experienced joint pain and headaches as well.

 After a while, I decided to drastically limit my caffeine intake to 25-50mg per day.
 In most cases I only have 25mg per day and in rare occasion I have 50mg per day.
-I usually have a half cup of Masala Chai tea (black tea) mixed with a half cup of Masala Chai (red tea).
-I brew this in a 2 cup kettle and share it with my husband in the morning, which gives us around 25mg of caffeine each.
+I usually have a half cup of Masala Chai tea (black tea) mixed with a half cup of Masala Chai (red tea), which has around 25mg of caffeine in grand total.
 This still allows me to enjoy a nice hot tea in the morning, yet not suffer the effects I get with increased caffeine.

 I am happy to say that I now have much more energy.
 I used to complain about low energy every day, and had to even go to bed early.
 I now feel more energy throughout the day and feel more relaxed overall.
 I also notice that I sleep deeper and that suddenly my nails have grown long and strong.